The student dashboard is the main ‘home’ area that you use to navigate Codio. This is what it looks like:

 - From the options along the top of the page, choose Account

 - About halfway down the Account page is the Change Password area.
-The student should enter their new password, and then click Update password.
+The student should enter their existing password and the new password, and then click Update password.

 To see your content running, you need to Play it.
 If the content does not automatically start or if you have closed it, go to Tools->Guide->Play menu option or click the Start Guide icon in the file tree: